mumbleskates/bilrost/README.md

 field, `Some(0)` is not considered empty, and is distinct from the always-empty value `None`; this is the purpose of optional fields.)

-Also in distinguished mode, fields whose tags are not specified in the message must never be present.
-If any is encountered, the message can no longer be canonical.
+Also in distinguished mode, if fields whose tags are not specified are encountered the encoding can no longer be considered canonical.

 #### Empty values